84 Charing Cross Road by Helene Hanff

 Paperback Audiobook

-The book is a series of real-life letters between Helene from New York who is a devout reader (clearly she is guaranteed to be a good person!) but who struggles to obtain the books she wants in her home country, and Frank who works in a bookshop at 84 Charing Cross Road in London and in a typically dedicated and dogged English manner tracks down the book requests from Helene and posts them to her.
-Their relationship is wonderful as Frank at first just views Helene as a regular, if demanding, customer, but over time and much correspondence they are exchanging not only book information but details of their lives, and this is further enhanced because they know there is little chance of them meeting and letters are their only contact.
+The book is a series of real-life letters between Helene Hanff from New York who is a devout reader and a writer but who struggles to obtain the books she wants in her home country, and Frank Doel who works at Messrs Marks and Co bookshop (‘antiquarian book-sellers’) at 84 Charing Cross Road in London and who in a typically dedicated and dogged English manner tracks down the book requests from Helene and posts them to her.
+Frank at first just views Helene as a regular, if demanding, customer, but over time and much correspondence they are exchanging not only book information but also details of their lives, and gradually most of the bookshop staff, as well as Frank’s family, become involved in these letters to Helene.
+Omg, those bare details only scratch the surface of all the charm there is in this book!
+I adored Helene straightaway with her being a writer and an avid reader.
+I was also fascinated by the fact that writing letters to someone you are never likely to meet sometimes encourages you to reveal more of yourself than you would in a face-to-face conversation.
 The contrast between Frank’s typical English reserved style of writing and Helene’s American exuberant style of writing is a lovely humorous contrast, and his astonishment at her frankness and her coaxing of him to let down his guard is touching and charming and totally addictive to read.
-Gradually most of the bookshop staff, as well as Frank’s family, become involved in these letters to Helene, and the reader can imagine how this correspondence must surely have become such an important part of all their lives.
+I also love how this correspondence clearly became such an important part of their lives (and important for the other bookshop staff too), and demonstrates the importance of writing letters and how meaningful this gesture can be, indeed I feel this book reinforces the value and personal nature of writing and receiving letters as well as the thoroughly enjoyable nostalgic element of it and the importance of savouring the time taken on such a task, and how the texts and emails, etc, of today just aren’t quite the same.
+After reading this book, I am determined to write more letters to people, and I am excited to find (after googling) that there are actually organisations set up to encourage people to write letters to care home residents so I’m very tempted to do that myself and hopefully make a difference to someone’s life in that way!

-The book is charming and touching and gently humorous, and (as stated previously) adorable.
-There are several wonderful things that stand out for me, namely that all the bookshop staff end up writing to Helene though they conceal this from Frank, the lovely contrast between English and American personalities displayed so beautifully by the tone of their letters with Helene’s being very chatty and funny and gently teasing and Frank’s being quite reserved and professional and serious, the passion for books that they both have and her delight at owning the books she requests and particularly her discovery and admiration of Pride & Prejudice (one of my own favourites), Cecil sending Helene a recipe for Yorkshire Puddings and Helene sending food parcels when food in England is rationed during the war, that Frank’s and Helene’s correspondence gradually changes over time from professional to friendship and that eventually Frank calls Helene by her first name after explaining that copies of letters are kept on file at the bookshop so he had felt it best to maintain a formal tone but eventually begins a letter with “Dear Helene (you see, I don’t care about the files any more)”, Frank’s admirable characteristics of loyalty and steadfastness being demonstrated by the 40 years that he has worked at the bookshop, my envy of his job in the bookshop being surrounded by books and buying ones from libraries in stately homes, that Helene always wishes to visit England but says that she has England there on her bookshelf with her collection of books and how wonderfully true it is that books allow you to enter other countries and worlds and times and to go wherever and whenever you wish all by opening the first page.
+There are many many things that stand out for me in this book that either made me chuckle or warmed my heart, but I will list just some of my top favourites.
+I loved that all the bookshop staff ended up writing to Helene but at first concealed this from Frank, and I enjoyed their sense of illicitness from this.
+I loved that the contrast between English and American personalities was displayed so touchingly by the tone of their letters, and I enjoyed observing Helene’s very chatty and funny and gently teasing letters and also observing Frank’s quite reserved and professional and serious letters.
+I loved that the passion for books is so wonderfully intense with both Helene and Frank, and I enjoyed Helene’s delight at owning books (I share this addiction!), and I particularly adored her discovery and admiration of Jane Austen’s Pride and Prejudice (one of my own favourites!).
+I loved how food also highlighted the differences between the two countries and yet how both were keen to share their foods, particularly Cecil sending Helene a recipe for Yorkshire Puddings (which I imagine must have blown Helene’s mind somewhat, tee hee!) and Helene sending food parcels when food in England was rationed during the war (how much that must have meant to them all!).
+I loved that Frank’s and Helene’s correspondence gradually changes over time from professional to friendship, and I particularly enjoyed Frank explaining that copies of letters are kept on file at the bookshop so he had felt it best to maintain a formal tone but then recklessly (for him!) begins a letter with ‘Dear Helene, you see, I don’t care about the files any more’, tee hee, so wonderful!
+I loved Frank’s admirable characteristics of loyalty and steadfastness demonstrated by the 40 years that he worked at the bookshop and his pride in his work (and I have such envy of his job in the bookshop being surrounded by books and buying ones from libraries in stately homes).
+And I loved Helene saying that she has England there with her in America due to her bookshelf with her collection of books (how wonderfully true that is, that books allow you to enter other countries and worlds and times and to go wherever and whenever you wish all by opening the first page!).

 84 Charing Cross Road by Helene Hanff available on Amazon